 - Exam preparation programs: Get ready for college entrance exams (TOEFL, TOEIC, IELTS), or earn certificates that will improve your career choices (Cambridge exams).

-- Academic English programs: Get ready for university studies by improving your academic English and learning techniques needed in American universities such as note-taking, discussion, academic reading and writing and research.
+- Academic English programs (intensive or pathway): Get ready for university studies by improving your academic English and learning techniques needed in American universities such as note-taking, discussion, academic reading and writing and research.

 - Business English programs: Learn the English you need for a career in business, such as participating in meetings, negotiations, social skills, telephone skills, report writing, and more.